Skip to content

 What You'll Learn

-• How to define your software requirements and assess your business needs.
+• How to define your software requirements and assess what your business actually needs.

-• The key factors to consider when evaluating the build vs buy options.
+• The key factors to weigh when evaluating build vs buy.

-• The pros and cons of building custom software.
+• The real pros and cons of building custom software.

-• The pros and cons of buying off-the-shelf software.
+• The real pros and cons of buying off-the-shelf software.

 • How to calculate the costs, ROI, and business impact of each option.